 Protect yourself this flu season

 - It is likely that both COVID-19 and flu viruses will spread this fall and winter.
-So getting a flu vaccine during 2020-21 is more important than ever.
+Getting a flu vaccine will help keep you healthy.

 - While the flu vaccine will not protect against COVID-19, it has been shown to reduce the risk of getting the flu.

 Wash your hands frequently

 - Wash your hands often with soap and water for at least 20 seconds, especially after blowing your nose, coughing, sneezing or spending time in a public place.